YosysHQ/yosys/docs/source/using_yosys/more_scripting/opt_passes.rst

    1         :math:`b` :math:`b`
    ========= ========= ===========

-..
-How to format table?
+.. todo:: How to format table?

 :numref:`Table %s <tab:opt_expr_and>` shows the replacement rules used for optimizing an ``$_AND_`` gate.
 The first three rules implement the obvious const